 When Todd Whitting was hired in 2010 to return to his alma mater and become Houston’s eighth-ever head baseball coach, he arrived with an ambitious list of long-term goals to help elevate UH into prominence.

 Since then, many of Whitting’s goals for the program have been crossed off that list.

 Introducing an artificial turf field at Schroeder Park?
 Check.
 Installing one of the largest video boards in college baseball?
 Check.
 Renovating batting cages, building new bullpens and padding outfield walls, among other things?
 Check, check and check.

-Ten years and $10 million later, his “master plan,” as it came to be known by him and those around the team, is complete with the advent of Houston’s Player Development Center, essentially UH’s baseball HQ.
+Ten years and $10 million later, his “master plan,” as it came to be known by him and those around the team, is complete with the advent of Houston’s Player Development Center, essentially UH’s baseball headquarters.

 Inspired by Whitting’s travels to other facilities around the country and specially designed by he and operations director Traci Cauley “down to where every electrical outlet is,” the PDC is now fully operational.

 ‘Nothing but player development’

 One of the biggest advantages of the PDC, Whitting said, is having all baseball operations, including his office, weight rooms and athletic trainers, in one building.

 “It allows us to bring our entire operation in-house,” he said.
 “Now, our weight room is upstairs.
 We’re able to have our own space to be more thorough with our strength and conditioning workouts.”